 Here is what you need to make salmon or ahi poke at home!
 Note that all of this should be to taste.
 In essence, use more liquid aminos/soy sauce if you love salty umami flavors, more or less ginger depending on your affinity for it, etc.

-Sushi-Grade Salmon (or Ahi/Tuna): Be sure to source your salmon wisely!
+Sushi-Grade Salmon (or raw Ahi Tuna): Be sure to source your sushi grade fish wisely!
 If you don’t have a way of obtaining sushi-grade salmon that is frozen upon purchase, I don’t recommend making poke at home.
 Speak to the seafood person at the store you go to in order to ensure you’re getting sushi quality fish.

 Fresh Ginger: a little heat and zing comes from fresh ginger!
 If you aren’t familiar with fresh ginger, use a vegetable peeler to peel the brown outer skin, then use a zester or the fine side of a grater to grate it.